MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 Points have no relationships.
 They're just a list of positions.
 No topology, no connectivity, no physics.

-For particle systems with relationships (springs, forces, neighborhoods), use `ParticleNetwork` instead—that's covered in a future tutorial.
+For particle systems with relationships (springs, forces, neighborhoods), use `ParticleNetwork` instead (covered in a future tutorial).

 **When to use PointCollectionNode:**